 4. Keep WordPress, Plugins, and Themes Up-to-Date

 WordPress, and top plugins and themes, are continually updating their software to prevent hacking.
 This is why it’s extremely important to update your site monthly.
 If you own a marketing agency, this is true for all the websites you manage.
 We know updating every site, monthly, is difficult and time-consuming.
-That’s why Syzmic offers white-label web hosting and monthly retainers to assist your agency in handling the volume.

 5. Limit Login Attempts